mickem/nscp-docs/docs/settings.md

 ## Using settings stores

-NSClient++ has some fesature to help work with settings stores.
+NSClient++ has some feature to help work with settings stores.

 All of this is performed via the settings sub command: `nscp settings --help`

 Migrating settings from a ini file to the regstry can be done with the migrate-to command: `nscp settings --migrate-to registry`

-This will move all data from the settings file and store it in in the registry and then sertup NSClient++ to use the registry instead of the ini file.
+This will move all data from the settings file and store it in in the registry and then setup NSClient++ to use the registry instead of the ini file.

 You can also switch settings store (without migrating data): `nscp settings --switch registry`